meetVaidya/SemVI_Notes/IPCV/Module 2/02 rCNN.md

-Okay, let's break down the R-CNN pipeline step-by-step in more detail:

 **1. Region Proposal Generation (Selective Search):**

 - **Input:** The input is the original image that you want to detect objects in.